shan18/EVA4-Phase-2/14 - AI based Web Applications/README.md

-# Session 14 - AI-based Web Applications using Flask
+# Session 14 - AI-based Web Applications

-The goal of this assignment is to deploy the image captioning model from the [last assignment](../12%-%Image%Captioning/) on an AWS EC2 instance.
+The goal of this assignment is to deploy the image captioning model from the [last assignment](../12%20-%20Image%20Captioning/) on an AWS EC2 instance.

 The model is served as a django web application.
-The django code can be found in the [caption_portal](caption_porta/) directory and the server configuration code for AWS can be found in the [server_config](server_config/) directory.
+The django code can be found in the [caption_portal](caption_portal/) directory and the server configuration code for AWS can be found in the [server_config](server_config/) directory.

 ## AWS Setup